JuliaLang/Pkg.jl/docs/src/toml-files.md

 ### The `name` field

-The name of the package/project is determined by the `name` field.
+The name of the package/project is determined by the `name` field, for example:
-Example:
 ```toml
 name = "Example"
 ```